tac0x2a/yasuri/USAGE.md

 At first, Links Node find all links in the page by path.
 In this case, LinksNode find `/html/body/a` tags in 'http://yasuri.example.net'.
 Then, open href attributes (`./child01.html`, `./child02.html` and `./child03.html`).

 Then, Links Node and apply child nodes.
-Links Node will return applyed result of each page as array.
+Links Node will return applied result of each page as array.